xwpken/xwpken.github.io/_posts/2025-09-21-blogs-elas.md

 ## Strain and Displacement

-The strain tensor is defined in terms of the displacement field $u$ as:
+The strain tensor is defined in terms of the displacement field \( u \) as:

 $$
 \varepsilon_{ij} = \frac{1}{2} \left( \frac{\partial u_i}{\partial x_j} + \frac{\partial u_j}{\partial x_i} \right)